 Radiotherapy may be categorized into two types: (1) External beam radiotherapy and (2) Brachytherapy

-External beam radiotherapy is also referred to as teletherapy wherein high-intensity radiation beams are applied to the area of the tumor from outside the body.
+External beam radiotherapy is also referred to as teletherapy, wherein high-intensity radiation beams are applied to the area of the tumor from outside the body.
 While the external beam radiotherapy is a relatively simpler and non-invasive technique, it affects a larger area of the body, including the normal cells around the tumor area.
 Moreover, in several cases, it has not been found to achieve the desired efficacy, and hence the surgical removal of the tumor is often needed at the later stage.

 Brachytherapy (also known as internal radiation therapy) involves the application of a radionuclide (such as Palladium, Cesium, Iridium, or Iodine) to a particular target tumor area internally in controlled doses.
-Brachytherapy may therefore be a more promising option, as it focuses on only a few millimeters of target area.
-This, in turn, minimizes the collateral damage to adjacent cells, and maximizes the efficacy as the dose remains concentrated on a particular locus.
+Brachytherapy may be a more promising option, as it focuses on only a few millimeters of the target area.
+This, in turn, minimizes the collateral damage to adjacent cells and maximizes the efficacy as the dose remains concentrated on a particular locus.

 However, because of the toxic manifestations and long-term side effects of using radioactive materials inside the body, brachytherapy using radioactive nuclides remains questionable.